 Construction Managers are responsible for:

-- Preconstruction – often construction managers will aid in design development and approval, they also work with preconstruction phases.
+- Preconstruction Service – often construction managers will aid in the design phase development and approval, they also work with preconstruction phases.
 They will also estimate the project to provide a maximum price for the owner, they will solicit bids, and schedule to start.

-- Project Management – the construction manager will manage the project for the owner, ensuring that the project stays on budget and schedule.
+- Project Management – During the construction process, the construction manager will manage the project for the project owner, ensuring that the project stays on budget and schedule.

 - Safety and Quality Management – the construction manager, will ensure that the site is safe for everyone working it.
 And they also ensure that the site is built to code.
 This way the building can be used.